 End-to-End Security

-Comprehensive security measures that protect all aspects of an ERP system, from data entry to transmission and storage, against cyber threats.
+Advanced security measures that protect all aspects of an ERP system, from data entry to transmission and storage, against cyber threats.
+With cloud ERP software, security measures, such as encryption and user access are generally managed by the vendor rather than it being an extra cost.

 Subscription Licensing